header Image header Image

 What To Expect In Clinic

-Reception staff will ask you to complete a registration form if required and check your contact details.
-You will then be seated in the waiting area whilst you wait for your appointment, and you will be called by first name when it is your turn.
-You will be taken to your appointment room, and your full name and date of birth checked before the appointment begins.
+Reception staff will ask you to complete a registration form to check your contact details.
+You will then be seated in the waiting area whilst you wait for your appointment.
+You will be called by you first name, taken to your appointment room, and your full name and date of birth checked before the appointment begins.

 You may be booked an appointment to collect treatment or contraceptive medication.
 You will have discussed your medication at your telephone assessment and had the opportunity to ask any questions.
 When you attend for collection, a member of the Nursing team will hand over your medication and give you any relevant instructions.